CyVerse-learning-materials/SciApps_guide/bsa.rst

      ..
 Tip::

-	Clicking near the nonsynonymous SNP on the plot will highlight the SNP in the table.
+	Clicking the nonsynonymous SNP on the plot will highlight the SNP in the table, and vice versa.

-        You can choose a larger window size to estimate P-value if there are not enough mutations across the chromosome.
-Use the left panel to switch from the segragation probability plot to the allele frequency plot, and use the slider bar to change the smoothness of the fitted curve.
+        Choose a different window size (in the left panel) to estimate the segregation probability.

+	Use the left panel to switch to the SNP ratio plot, then, if needed, use the slider bar to change the smoothness of the fitted curve for the plot.

 *Step 7: Finding mutant lines with the same candidate gene using Ensembl Plants/Gramene*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~